Docker Swarm

 Deleted Images:untagged: node:alpinedeleted: sha256:abc123...untagged: myapp:olddeleted: sha256:def456...

-Deleted build cache:Total reclaimed space: 692.4MB
+Deleted build cache:Total reclaimed space: 692.4MBDocker inspect Command

 - Display detailed information the containers in JSON format